jiawenzhang/wishlist-android/README.md

   git submodule update --init --recursive<br/>

 **Development enviroment**<br/>
-We recommen Android Studio as the IDE.
+We recommend Android Studio as the IDE.
 You can download it from https://developer.android.com/sdk/index.html.
 It should also    incude Android sdk.
-The tools we use in the Android sdk are:
-- Android sdk tools 24.3.2<br/>
-- Google API 21<br/>
-- Android sdk build tools 21.0.1<br/>
-- Android Support Repository 15<br/>
-- Google Play service 24<br/>
-- Google Repository 19<br/>

 **Compile and run**<br/>
 - Using Android Studio<br/>